 Regenerative Market Gardening

-As with all types of agriculture the main thing with a regenerative market garden is to try and follow the 5 principles of regenerative farming.
+As with all types of agriculture the main thing with a Regenerative Market Garden is to try and follow the 5 principles of regenerative farming.
 These principles are all designed to promote the biology in your soil and enable you to produce nutrient dense foods organically while minimising external inputs.
 It all comes down to housing and feeding your soil biology.
 Below are the principles and then some videos to explain further.

 1. No-dig - turning the soil kills soil biology and oxidizes soil organic matter (carbon goes from your soil into the atmosphere).
 It also creates the ideal environment for weeds so a major upside of no-dig gardening and mulching is much less weeding.
 When starting out use a tarpaulin or cardboard boxes to kill old plants rather than digging.

 2. Keep the ground covered as much as possible - you need to keep your soil covered from direct impact from rain, sun and wind.
 While plants can do a good job of this once they are fully grown for most of the year this is not the case and mulch is very good here.
+Once again this helps surpress weeds.

 3. Living root - if there is no plant growing the soil biology is not being fed so try to replant your bed on the day you remove your old plants.
 Bare ground is a cardinal sin.